The following policies govern the use of the freenode interactive network and describe what we expect from our users. Thank you for using the network!

 alarm or distress.
 We do NOT tolerate discrimination on the grounds of race,

-religion, gender, sexual preference or other lifestyle choices and run with
+religion, gender or sexual preference and run with

 a zero-tolerance policy for libel and defamation.